mawugod/Phishing-Analysis/README.md

 ## Executive Summary

 A suspicious email was reported by Dana Derringer (dderringer@mighty-solutions.net) claiming her account was disabled.
-Email was forwarded to Comany's security team for investigation.
+Email was forwarded to Company's security team for investigation.
 Analysis confirms the email is a phishing attempt.
 Key findings include:
-+ Sender impersonation: Content of email appears to be from "Microsoft" but doamin email is identified as social.helwan.edu.eg.
++ **_Sender impersonation_** : Content of email appears to be from "Microsoft" but domain of the email is identified as social.helwan.edu.eg.
-+ Malicious URLs: Attached email and image Links flagged by VirusTotal.
++ **_Malicious URLs_** : Attached email and image Links flagged by VirusTotal.

 ## Technical Analysis